camheff/AutoJack/README.md

 # AutomaticBlackJack
 ![Example Screenshot](Software.PNG)

+# Updates in V2.0:

+Added new mode: ***ChadMode***.
+This allows you to play on ***BOTH*** Chumba AND LuckyLand at the same time.
+Double your wash rate like a true degenerate.

+Fixed LuckyLand Chart logic to use corrected Chat.

+Updated Optimal Action Indicator to match colors of LuckyLand's Buttons

+Fixed bugs displaying double when that is not possible, will now show correct "Hit" or "Stand" instead.

+Fixed bug to correctly show repeat when dealer has Black Jack.

+All known bug's should now be fixed.

+To update your code, just run:

+***git pull***

+then run:

+***npm install***

+And thats it!

 # What is this?
 JS app that displays visual indicator for best action to take based on the dealer hand and your hands.
 Currently supports Chumba Purple BJ and LuckyLand BJ.
 Uses the logic from the strategy chart and Chrome remote debugger to analyze network requests, track the current Game's State, and displays the optimal action to take for perfect strategy.
 Supports splitting, multiple hands, doubles, etc. Also shows some analytics functions at the bottom.